mwhall/QUOREM/README.md

 5) Get staticfiles in order:
 `python manage.py collectstatic`

+6) Initialize the wiki:
+`python manage.py initializewiki`

-6) Run the Celery task queue in one shell:
+7) Run the Celery task queue in one shell:
 `celery -A quorem worker`

-7) Run the application in another:
+8) Run the application in another:
 `python manage.py runserver`

 ## Troubleshooting